Self-Host ChatGPT on a VPS: Open WebUI + Ollama Install Guide

 4. Set the deploy path to /home/deploy/ai-chat/

-5. Add a config file for .env to keep secrets out of Git
+5. Add a config file for .env so secrets like WEBUI_SECRET_KEY and any cloud API keys stay out of Git

 8c: Post-deploy command